deniz-oezdemir/HTC-TC-Database-Indexes/README.md

 ## Warnings, Edge Cases, and Common Mistakes

-- Index misuse: Adding indexes on every column slows down write performance and bloats storage.
+* **Index misuse**: Adding indexes on every column slows down write performance and bloats storage.
 Only index columns you filter or join on frequently.
-- Write-heavy workloads: In systems with frequent updates or inserts, too many indexes can cause significant performance issues.
+* **Write-heavy workloads**: In systems with frequent updates or inserts, too many indexes can cause significant performance issues.
-- Wrong data type: If you use an index on a calculated or transformed field (e.g., LOWER(email)), the database may ignore the index unless you create a specific function-based index.
+* **Wrong data type**: If you use an index on a calculated or transformed field (e.g., `LOWER(email)`), the database may ignore the index unless you create a specific function-based index.
-- Partial matches: Indexes on a single column help with exact matches, but not always with partial text searches unless the DB supports it (e.g., LIKE 'abc%' can use an index, but LIKE '%abc' usually cannot).
+* **Partial matches**: Indexes on a single column help with exact matches, but not always with partial text searches unless the DB supports it (e.g., `LIKE 'abc%'` can use an index, but `LIKE '%abc'` usually cannot).

 ---